-Description - In February 2016, the FASB amended existing guidance that requires lessees recognize the following for all leases (with the exception of short-term leases) at the commencement date (1) A lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) A right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of a specified asset for the lease term.
-Under the new guidance, lessor accounting is largely unchanged.
-Certain targeted improvements were made to align, where necessary, lessor accounting with the lessee accounting model and Topic 606, Revenue from Contracts with Customers.
-The new guidance also requires enhanced disclosure about an entity's leasing arrangements.
+Lessees are required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: (1) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of a specified asset for the lease term.
+The Company enters into leases in the normal course of business primarily for real estate for its local offices housing sales, underwriting, trading and financial advisory business, along with back office operations.
+SAMCO's leases have terms up to five years and some include renewal or termination options to extend the lease for up to five years.